radcamp/radcamp.github.io/index.md

 You must:

   - be a member of the MinION Access Programme
-  - have basic “hands-on” experience of the MinION and/or of MinION data analysis
+  - have basic “hands-on” experience of the MinION and/or MinION data analysis
-  - have a background in either bioinformatics or wet lab work
+  - have a background in either bioinformatics and/or wet lab work
   - be able to attend ALL FIVE days of the course

 In the event the course is over subscribed, the instructors will